 Volunteer with us at FOLAR’s Stewardship Saturday work sessions!

-CONTACT: Elise Neuscheler, Environmental Stewardship Coordinator, and register for upcoming Stewardship Saturdays on our Meetup page.
+CONTACT: Elise Neuscheler, Environmental Stewardship Coordinator, and learn more about our Stewardship Saturdays.

 Invasive species are plants and pests that are not native to an area and can cause environmental and ecological harm.
 They do not have any natural predators and often do not provide a food source to native animals.
 We are working at FOLAR to identify all of the invasive species along the river and come up with a management plan.
 Managing invasive species takes hard labor and many years to control.